pasdam/pasdam.github.io/content/blog/posts/aws_diagrams.md

 ### Generate the inventory

-First think you need to create a configuration to tell the CLI tool which resources in which region to catalog.
+First thing you need to create a configuration to tell the CLI tool which resources in which region to catalog.
 Create a file called `inventory-config.yml` with the following content: